naikshubham/Miscellaneous-ML-and-Python/README.md

 - We can take this and undertake a more refined grid search or even another random search around these values to improve the model.
 - This simple bivariate graphing was insightful, but using advanced visualization techniques could prove useful.

+### Informed Methods : Bayesian Statistics
+- *Bayes rule* : A statistical method of using new evidence to iteratively update our beliefs about some outcome.
+- Intutively this makes sense as when using informed search we want to learn from evidence to make our hyperparameter better.

+#### Bayes in Medicine
+- A medical example to illustrate the Bayesian process.
+- Let's day 5% of the people in the general population have a certain disease.
+THis is our P(D), probability of disease.
+- 10% of people are genetically predisposed to this condition. i.e, because of their genetics they are more likely to get this condition.
+This is our P(Pre), probability of pre existing condition.
+- 20% of the people with the disease are predisposed.
+P(Pre|D) , probability of predisposition given that they have the disease.
+- So what is the probability that any given person has the disease?.
+If we know nothing about a person, then the probability of them having the disease is just the prior.
+However, what if we add some new evidence that this person is predisposed?
+We can update our beliefs by subbing into Bayes formula.

+#### Bayes in Hyperparameter Tuning
+- We can apply this logic to hyperparameter tuning using following process: